fpgmaas/ckit-files/README.md

 ## Quickstart

-If you do not have `ckit` installed yet and want to quickly get started with any of the files here, run the following set of commands:
+If you do not have `ckit` installed yet and want to quickly get started with any of the files here, run the following set of commands.
+Here, `kubernetes.yaml` can be replaced with any of the other `yaml` files in this repository.

 ```shell
 pip install ckit